Have you ever

 - Granddaughter Jackie Metcalf and I have two

 generations between us - one reason I can never claim to understand her way

 of looking at things, our shared "bad genes" non-withstanding.
-Her poetry
+Her

 Everywhere, In Everything.
 But

 that's what poetry should do, provoke another point of view.